 Ayala Land Inc., the Philippine’s biggest real estate developer has signed a 50-year lease with the government to develop a 7.5 hectare commercial hub along Rizal Highway, within the Subic Bay Freeport and are in the steps of final completion for Anvaya Cove, a luxury resort area.
 An estimated P3 billion pesos are on the line for this investment venture.
 The proposed plan for the vicinity is to establish a shopping mall, hotel, and a Business Process Outsourcing building.

 PLDT Corporation is also eyeing Subic as a IT-BPO hotspot in the Philippines.
 The company has already inked a 17 hectare development project with the Subic Bay Metropolitan Authority, an ICT hub that will bring the freeport to the frontlines of ICT infrastructure development in the country.
 Other call center companies are already open for business in the area, such as US-based Sutherland Call Center and Teletech.

-According to Outsourcing Consultant Gregory Kittelson of Kittelson and Carpo Consulting, a Makati-based firm, “We are now seeing more interest from foreign investors in Subic.
+According to Outsourcing Consultant Gregory Kittelson of InCorp Philippines, a Makati-based firm, “We are now seeing more interest from foreign investors in Subic.
 Every year, more and more of our clients are setting up operations in Subic and getting involved in outsourcing, shipping, and the importation and exportation of goods and services in the area.”

 The growing IT-BPO business in Central Luzon is continually creating job opportunities for Filipinos.
 Subic will soon be known not only as a beach and diving paradise, but also as a busy and prosperous economic zone in the Philippines.